 - Final Fantasy VIII came up with the innovation of giving the hero a cool piece of jewelry (that could be made for real and sold to fans).
 Squall's "Griever" lion charm fit the character and setting (modern high school drama) well and it was incorporated into the plot reasonably well, with Rinoa wearing the Griever ring once she becomes involved with Squall and Ultimecia using it as a weapon in the final battle.
 Later attempts at doing this would be a lot more forced, often including characters who wouldn't have any reason for wearing flashy custom jewellery, or didn't live in settings where modern-style jewelry was a thing.
 In at least one case (Final Fantasy VII: Advent Children) it involves a character decking themselves out in an emblem representing the animus of their depression.

 - The numerous spin-offs and sequels have eclipsed the main series.
 During the glory years, there were still plenty of spin-offs and Dolled-Up Installments, but they were consistently high-quality games that brought honor to their franchise.
-Final Fantasy X-2, Ivalice Alliance, and the early installments of the Final Fantasy VII Compilation were both relatively well-received as well, despite the complaints they've engendered.
-However, Square's milking of the Cash Cow Franchise has started to leave its mark, ranging from the pricing model of Final Fantasy IV: The After Years, to the planning of Fabula Nova Crystallis as a series from the get-go, to mobile games built on a microtransaction model (a business model certain to drive more traditional players into a frothing rage).
+Final Fantasy X-2, the Ivalice Alliance, and the early installments of the Compilation of Final Fantasy VII were relatively well-received as well, despite the complaints they've engendered.
+However, Square's milking of the Cash Cow Franchise has started to leave its mark, ranging from the pricing model of Final Fantasy IV: The After Years, to the planning of Fabula Nova Crystallis as a series from the get-go, to mobile games built on a microtransaction model.
 Meanwhile, the wait between main-series games keeps getting longer and longer, which has also helped to bleed fans away from the franchise.

 Franchise Original Sin / Final Fantasy